prince-chrismc/conan-center-index/docs/adding_packages/README.md

 This process helps ConanCenter against spam and malicious code.
 The process is not not automated on purpose and the requests are generally approved on a weekly basis.

-> :warning: The requests are reviewed manually, checking the GitHub profile activity of the requester to avoid a misuse of the service.
+> **Note** The requests are reviewed manually, checking the GitHub profile activity of the requester to avoid a misuse of the service.
 > All interactions are subject to the expectations of the [code of conduct](../code_of_conduct.md).
 Any misuse or inappropriate behavior -
-> the requester will be dropped from the authorized users list in addition.
+> The requester will be dropped from the authorized users list in addition.

 ## Creating a package